A Jedi's Fight - A Star Wars Fan Fiction Story

 "Just a feeling."

 Ian left the alcove.
-Within a minute he came back with the grey file.
-He handed him the first page.
+Within a minute he came back with datapad.
+He opened the first file and handed the device to his friend.

 "Read this.
 It will answer your question."